pottekkat/personal-website/content/posts/changing-beliefs/index.md

 **Bayes' theorem teaches us to update our prior beliefs**—here, the 1 in 1000 prevalence of the disease—**with new evidence, like the test result.**

-To make this idea stick, you can try the interactive example below and see how the probability changes.
-You can set the rarity of the disease, how often the test correctly spots the disease, and how frequently it incorrectly flags healthy people.
+To make this idea stick, try the interactive example below and watch how the probability shifts.
+You can adjust the disease prevalence, the test's sensitivity to detect the disease, and its specificity to accurately rule out the disease in healthy people.

 <!-- Hey Cursor ONLY EDIT THINGS BELOW THIS COMMENT AND DON'T REMOVE THIS COMMENT -->